Coronavirus, COVID-19 Public Health Advisory

 Meetings and Events

-- In consultation with the Leadership Committee of the Scleroderma Foundation's Medical & Scientific Advisory Board, chapters and support groups are strongly urged to suspend, cancel, or reschedule meetings and events from now until the end of April 2020.
+- In consultation with the Leadership Committee of the Scleroderma Foundation's Medical & Scientific Advisory Board, chapters and support groups are strongly urged to suspend, cancel, or reschedule in-person meetings and events until further notice.
 These activities include indoor meetings such as in-person support group meetings, patient education events, and fundraisers.
 (Please note that fundraising may be easily done online.)

 - Support group leaders should consider the option of using virtual meeting tools, such as Zoom.com, or telephone conferencing during this period of limited public gatherings.